StevenMaude/blog-content/posts/2013/installing-bokeh-on-ubuntu-1204-lts.md

     actually get [one of their
     tutorials](http://bokeh.pydata.org/tutorial.html#simple-script-based-plotting)
     to work as it should.
-Rather than two plots on the same set of axes, I was getting two separate plots on two different sets of axes...
-As this is something I actually needed for work, I reverted back to `matplotlib` as a result.
+Rather than two plots on the same set of axes, I was getting two separate plots on two different sets of axes… As this is something I actually needed for work, I reverted back to `matplotlib` as a result.
 So Bokeh looks promising, but might be worth trying again in a few months.